CyVerse-learning-materials/foss-2020/reproducible_science/GitHub.rst

 .. code-block::
    git init
-   git add *.c
-   git add .gitignore
-   git commit -m "initial project"
+   echo "This is a test repo" >> README.md #append to file git add . #add all the files git commit -m "initial project"

 **NOTE** Documentation is vital. *You are doing this for you 6 months from now*